nervosnetwork/force-bridge/docs/verifiers-guide/deployment.md

 Install dependencies below.

-- NodeJS.
-The verifier process is a nodejs process.
+- Node.js.
+The verifier process is a Node.js process.
+Recommend to use Node.js 12.x version.
 - MySQL.
 Used to store data for the service.
 Recommended version is 5.7.
 You can deploy it yourself or use some database service.
 - Docker.
 Used to run CKB full node and indexer.